 Interested in doing research on one of our recommended directions?
 Apply for our coaching for further guidance.

-How can philosophy and ethics research help to solve the world’s most pressing problems?
+How can history research help to solve the world’s most pressing problems?

-Further exploration of how philosophy research can help improve the world
+Further exploration of how history research can help improve the world

 Research agendas and potential sources for research questions